Eating more fibre tied to lower mortality with colon cancer

 “It appears that cereal fibre and foods high in whole grains seem to be associated with the lowest risk of dying from colorectal cancer,” Chan said.

-Each additional 5 grams a day of cereal fibre was linked to 33 percent lower odds of death from colorectal cancer and 22 percent lower odds of mortality from all causes, the study found.
+Each additional 5g a day of cereal fibre was linked to 33 per cent lower odds of death from colorectal cancer and 22 per cent lower odds of mortality from all causes, the study found.

-Vegetable fibre was not linked to a meaningful reduction in deaths from colon cancer, but each extra 5 grams a day was associated with 17 percent lower chances of death from all causes.
+Vegetable fibre was not linked to a meaningful reduction in deaths from colon cancer, but each extra 5g a day was associated with 17 per cent lower chances of death from all causes.

 Fruit fibre, meanwhile, did not appear to lower death from cancer or other causes.